svaarala/duktape/doc/error-objects.rst

 Control error blaming of functions
 ::::::::::::::::::::::::::::::::::

-Allow Duktape/C and Ecmascript functions to provide a flag indicating if the function should be considered relevant for file/line blaming.
+Allow Duktape/C and ECMAScript functions to provide a flag indicating if the function should be considered relevant for file/line blaming.

 For Duktape 1.4.0 the ``.fileName`` property of a function serves this